cagsunacemoglu/MDEF/docs/term1/05-Living with Your Own Ideas.md

 **4 & 5 - Did anything change about your way of working?** **What does it mean for your future work?**
 In my profession, we tend to focus on designing for others, and to do that responsibly, I work hard to take myself out of the equation when I design.
 As if our personal involvement is something to be ashamed of, something unprofessional… During the seminar, I recognised that taking yourself completely out of the equation is not possible; the designer is always there with their values, their way of seeing life, and how they understand the problem at hand.

 The seminar gave me the courage to acknowledge this fact, and make use of it rather than trying to avoid it.
-I’ll try 1PP prototyping and intervening where possible in my professional work; actually I recognised in past projects, I did a better job as a designer when I’m personally more involved with the problem we were designing for.
+As a matter of fact, I think in my past projects, I did a better job as a designer when I’m personally more involved with the problem we were designing for.
+I’ll try 1PP design and utilising the results of it where possible in my professional work.
+I'm sure it'll at least allow me to communicate better with the target audience, after having embodied the problem.

 **6- After seeing the videos of your design space collective, how does it change your understanding of it, present new opportunities or inspire new possibilities for collaboration?**